najtompkins/crime-exploration-dashboard/README.md

 2. Gather, clean, and combine LA Policing and Crime data from various open sources and import them into the SQLite database
 4. Write a JavaScript logic that handles all dashboard interactions, including populating a Leaflet.js map, generating Plot.ly charts, etc.

- (*The non-local API can be explored from the interactive dashboard linked above, or directly by following instructions in point #2 of the "Deploying the Back-End* section.*)
+ (*The non-local API can be explored from the interactive dashboard linked above, or directly by following instructions in point #2 of the "Deploying the Back-End"* section.*)

 ## How To Locally Deploy This Dashboard: